 Points of Pride

 - Plymouth Whitemarsh High School (PWHS) is again considered to be among the top high schools in Pennsylvania and the nation according to the annual rankings released by US News & World Report and The Washington Post.
 US News rates PWHS among the top four percent of public high schools in Pennsylvania and well within the top 10 percent of the 20,487 schools nationwide considered for the rankings.

 - The PWHS Class of 2019 also included seven students recognized by the National Merit Scholarship Corporation, two as National Merit Finalists, nine as Commended Scholars and one as a National Hispanic Recognition Program Scholar.
 Members of the class are receiving scholarships and grants totaling nearly $ 18.4 million over four years.

 - PWHS offers more Advanced Placement courses than most public and private high schools in the region.
-In May 2018, 317 PWHS students participated in 606 AP exams.
-Eighty percent earned a score of 3.0 or higher.
+In May 2019, 336 PWHS students participated in 630 AP exams.
+More than ninety percent earned a score of 3.0 or higher.

 - Unique block schedules at Plymouth Whitemarsh High School and Colonial Middle School provide students and teachers with ample time to explore material and topics in depth each day.